-The Phantom 4 Pro $1499 and Phantom 4 Advanced $1349 are powerful camera drones in their own right, but can be made more effective with the right accessories.
+The Phantom 4 Pro $1499 and Phantom 4 Advanced $1199 are powerful camera drones in their own right, but can be made even more effective with the right accessories.
 But which ones do you need?
-In parts one and two, we looked at some must-have accessories for every user, followed by travelers and adventurers.
+In parts one and two, we looked at some must-have accessories for every user, followed by accessories for travelers and adventurers.
 Today, we’ll introduce the most important additions to your Phantom 4 Pro or Phantom 4 Advanced for discerning photographers and videographers, as well as users who fly purely for fun.

 Accessories for Aerial Photography

 - A Remote Controller Monitor Hood or Remote Controller with a Display

 On a bright, clear day your smartphone or tablet screen is no match for the sun.
 It will be too dim to see your shot clearly, and the glare can create an uncomfortable, unsafe view.
 Fortunately, a Remote Controller Monitor Hood keeps your screen in the shade so you can see every detail on display.
 Better yet, a Remote Controller with display gives you a 5.5” 1080p screen with twice the brightness of a smartphone, so you can see your shot perfectly on the sunniest of days.

 For photos and video with rich detail, opening up your shutter speed is a great idea.
 However, under bright daylight overexposure can ruin what could be a beautiful photo or video.
 A great solution for your Phantom series camera is a Neutral-Density (ND) Filter, designed to limit light exposure for better shots.
 ND filters are also great for giving video more motion blur, while helping to cut down micro-vibrations that could show up in your videos.
 For more information about ND filters, check out this article: ND Filters for Your Drone – How They Work and Which Ones to Use.